flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/greatexpectations/README.rst

 Plugin Parameters
 -----------------

-- **data_source**: Data source, in general, is the "name" we use in the Great Expectations' config file.
+- **data_source**: Data source, in general, is the "name" we use in the Great Expectations config file.
-  When combined with the data to be validated, this data source helps Great Expectations ascertain the type of data.
+  When combined with the data to be validated, the data source helps Great Expectations ascertain the type of data.
-  Moreover, data source also assists in building batches out of data (for validation).
+  Moreover, data source assists in building batches out of data (for validation).
 - **expectation_suite**: Defines the data validation.
 - **data_connector**: Tells how the data batches have to be identified.